Understanding the Worth Of Your Car Accicdent Case in the DC Area

 All three local areas in the DMV - DC, Maryland and Virginia have their own laws, courts and procedures, so where the accident happened may be a factor.
 But DC, Maryland and Virginia all are contributory negligence states, meaning that if someone is at all responsible for or at fault for (even 1% at fault) an accident that they are hurt in, they won't be able to win their case.

 It's a harsh law, but the way it is.
 So insurance companies are always looking to blame you for the accident, or say that you were partially at fault (one of the reasons not to give a recorded statement to the insurance company without talking to a real accident lawyer first).
 They investigate the accident and try to blame you.
+You need someone on your side who will be able to push back and prove you were not at fault if you didn't contribute to the accident.

 Is There Enough Insurance Coverage For a Fair Settlement?

 If you have serious injuries and the accident was clearly caused by the other driver, you need to make sure there is enough insurance coverage to get a fair settlement.
-In this area of DC, Maryland and Virginia, the policy limits for car insurance are relatively low - $25,000 (and Virginia doesn't require auto liability insurance).
+In this area of DC, Maryland and Virginia, the policy limits for car insurance are relatively low - $25,000 (and Virginia doesn't even require auto liability insurance).

 So it's critical to determine whether there is additional insurance coverage available - was the person who caused the accident on the job at the time?
 If so, his employer may be responsible.
 Some people have umbrella policies - an extra liability insurance policy, usually $1,000,000.00 or more that will pay in very serious accidents - but you have to understand to ask for that.